SethBuilder/linkedin_apply_bot/README.md

 2. Firefox

 ## Usage
-1. Download in.rb
+1. Download in.rb and geckodriver.exe and put them in one folder
 2. gem install watir
+3. Fill in the path to geckodriver.exe inside in.rb
-3. Fill in your linkedin username and password
+3. Fill in your linkedin username and password inside in.rb
 4. Run `ruby in.rb` on cmd or terminal

 That's it!